intmus/inttheory22-23/_15-further-secondary-functions/a1-ex-secdomallchords.md

 ### Conclusions

-Your most straightforward option is to use root-position secondary dominant functions in each spot creating a progression that would look something like this:
+The most straightforward option is to use root-position secondary dominant functions in each spot creating a progression that would look something like this:

 {% capture ex5 %}X:5
 T:Inserting secondary dominant functions
 T:in root positions
 M:4/4
 L:1/2
-Q:1/4=80
+Q:1/4=90
 K:C
 V:1
 [cE][dE]| [cE][cE]| [cF][d^F]| [d2F]| [c2E]|]